wit0k/dw/README.md

                         Specify custom download folder location (Default:
                         downloads/
-  -gl, --get-links      Retrieve all available links/hrefs from loaded URLs -r, --recursive       Enable recursive crawling (Applies to -gl) -z, --zip             Compress all downloaded files, or files from input
+  -gl, --get-links      Retrieve all available links/hrefs from loaded URLs -rl, --recursive-hostonly
-                        folder (If not zipped already)
+                        Enable recursive crawling (Applies to -gl), but crawl for hrefs containing the same url host as input url (Sets --limit-archive-items 0) -r, --recursive       Enable recursive crawling (Applies to -gl) -z, --zip             Compress all downloaded files, or files from input folder (If not zipped already)